migros/fotoobo/docs/source/developer/how_to_code.rst

 -   Use a linter (we suggest `pylint <https://github.com/pylint-dev/pylint>`_) for static code analysis.

+These styles are enforced by a tox pipeline running pylint and black that also runs on every pull request on GitHub.

 **Line length**

 Maximum line length is 100 characters.